Why Device-Level Controls Work When Platform Bans Fail

 The Whack-a-Mole Problem

 Ban Instagram?
-Kids move to TikTok.
+Kids move to the next trending app.

 Ban all 10 platforms?
 They find the 11th.